 You are not alone.
-This happens to all of us, especially when we are dealing with constant disruptions, attending lots of meetings, or busily multi-tasking.
+This happens to all of us, especially when we are dealing with constant disruptions, attending lots of meetings, or busily context switching.

-One of the best ways to take back control of your calendar and ensure you are getting the most important work done is to use time blocking.
+One of the best ways to take back control of your calendar and ensure you are getting the most important work done is to use a defensive calendaring method called time blocking.

 In this post, we're sharing some of the most popular time blocking templates, along with how you can use them.